 During fiscal year 2015, the Town adopted GASB Statement No. 68 for Accounting and Reporting for Pensions.
 With GASB 68, the Town must assume their appropriate share of Net Pension Liability of the Texas Municipal Retirement System.
-Adoption of GASB 68 required a prior period adjustment to report the effect of GASB 68 retroactively.

 NOTE B - DEPOSITS AND INVESTMENTS